Low-Carb Cheesy Crustless Quiche Lorraine (Video)

-My Cheesy Crustless Quiche Lorraine is a low-carb and Keto version of this classic French dish that's also gluten-free, low-glycemic, and could be South Beach Diet Phase friendly if you don't mind splurging on some bacon.
-Use the Recipes-by-Diet-Type Index to find more recipes like this.
+Cheesy Crustless Quiche Lorraine is a low-carb and Keto version of this classic French dish that’s also gluten-free, low-glycemic, and could be South Beach Diet friendly if you don’t mind splurging on some bacon.
+Use the Diet-Type Index to find more recipes like this one.

-Most food lovers are probably familiar with traditional Quiche Lorraine, a French dish that has a flaky pastry crust filled with a custard that contains bacon, onions, and cheese.
-Doesn't that sound like it would taste amazing?
-My Cheesy Crustless Quiche Lorraine is a low-carb version that's just as delicious.
-In fact, I ate up all the leftovers from testing this recipe within a few days and eagerly look forward to making it again!
+Food lovers are probably familiar with traditional Quiche Lorraine, a French dish that has a flaky pastry crust filled with a custard that contains bacon, onions, and cheese.
+My Cheesy Crustless Quiche Lorraine is a low-carb version that’s just as delicious.
+In fact, I ate up all the leftovers from testing this recipe within a few days and I’ve made it many times since then!

-There's no doubt that the idea of making crustless Quiche Lorraine was inspired by the recent Crustless Three-Cheese Tomato Basil Quiche that I enjoyed so much.
-And in case anyone is wondering how this differs from one of my usual low-carb breakfast casseroles other than the obvious use of a round pie dish, it's the step of mixing cream into the eggs for more of a custard consistency.
+There’s no doubt that the idea of making crustless Quiche Lorraine was inspired by Crustless Three-Cheese Tomato Basil Quiche, which might be another idea for Christmas morning.
+And in case anyone is wondering how this differs from one of my usual low-carb breakfast casseroles other than the obvious use of a round pie dish, it’s the step of mixing cream into the eggs for more of a custard consistency.

-Of course a lot of the good flavor in this comes from bacon, and using grated Swiss cheese, Mozzarella, and Parmesan doesn't hurt either in the flavor department.
-If you raised your eyebrows at the idea of all that bacon and cheese, let me say that I've been noticing for a few years that there's research suggesting saturated fats are not as harmful as once thought, so I'm not concerned about using those ingredients.
-But if you're a faithful South Beach Diet follower, feel free to use reduced-fat turkey bacon or chopped Canadian bacon and lower-fat cheese if you prefer.
+Of course a lot of the good flavor in this comes from bacon, and using grated Swiss cheese, Mozzarella, and Parmesan doesn’t hurt either in the flavor department.
+If you raised your eyebrows at the idea of all that bacon and cheese, let me say that there’s research suggesting saturated fats are not as harmful as once thought, so I’m not concerned about using those ingredients.
+But if you’re a faithful South Beach Diet follower, feel free to use reduced-fat turkey bacon or chopped Canadian bacon and lower-fat cheese if you prefer.
 Either way, this will definitely be a treat.

 Beat the eggs, then whisk in the milk, half and half, or cream.
 Pour egg mixture over the other ingredients and bake in a pre-heated 350F/180C oven for 45-50 minutes.
 It will puff up while it cools, but it settles down as it cools a bit.